HOW TO START

 Your Community Resource Coordinator will be helpful in providing you with useful information on any other neighborhood associations that are functioning within the area.
-Call the Community Resource & Outreach Division at 673-7580 to speak with your North, Middle or South Beach Community Resource Coordinator.
+Call the Community Resource & Outreach Division at 305.673.7575 for more information about your area.

 Contact your neighborhood coordinator to discuss establishing a neighborhood association.
 This individual will discuss the steps in forming a neighborhood association, setting boundaries, and refer you to other technical information that may be useful in your neighborhood-based initiatives